MASEREEL

 Week 6: Completion and presentation

-- Settlement of expenses and tidying up of your workplace.
+• Settlement of expenses and tidying up of your workplace and mini-appartement.

-A Development Residency provides extensive access to our professionally equipped studios, from Monday to Saturday (08:00 – 20:00).
-This includes:
+A Development Residency provides extensive access to our professionally equipped studio, from Monday to Saturday (08:00 – 20:00).
+Our experienced studio coordinators are available on weekdays for guidance and technical support.

-- A limited selection of paper is available for sale on-site.
+A limited selection of paper is available for purchase on-site.
+If you wish to use specific paper or inks, you must bring these with you.

-Each resident will have an individual mini-apartment in our brand new artist pavilion.
+Each resident has an individual mini-apartment in our brand new artist pavilion.

 More information on the Accommodation page.

-The quality accompaniment provided during our Development Residencies is a labour- and cost-intensive task.
-Thanks to the basic subsidy from the Flemish Community, we can limit the participation fee for a six-week residency to €2,500.
-This covers about 1/8th of the actual total cost.
+The high-quality accompaniment provided during our Development Residencies is a labour-intensive and costly undertaking.
+Thanks to the basic subsidy from the Flemish Community, we are able to limit the participation fee for a six-week residency – including accommodation – to €2,500.
+This covers approximately 1/8th of the actual total cost.

 Selection process

-The next Open Call will take place in the autumn of 2025 (for residencies taking place in the second half of 2026).
-Applications can be made digitally in Dutch or English via our online application form.
+The next Open Call will take place from September 15 to October 21, 2025 (for residencies taking place in the second half of 2026).
+Applications can be made digitally in Dutch or English via our online application form which will be available as of September 15.

 Requirements for your application: